DanielMSchmidt/project-ideas/README.md

 }
 ```

-So that he component is only rendered if the feature is activated.
+So that he component is only rendered if the feature is

+### Competitive Dancing Rating

+Build the DTV voting system as a react native app

 ### RemindMe Github Bot